Skip to main content

 Wondering Ways

 Every child has a way of experiencing the world that's worth understanding.
-At Wondering Ways, we follow the child's lead — not a curriculum, a protocol, or a fixed endpoint.
+At Wondering Ways, we follow the child's lead, not a curriculum, a protocol, or a fixed endpoint.

 Hi, I'm Kaylen

-I started Wondering Ways after years working in pediatric OT — clinics, schools, early intervention — and I kept noticing the same thing: the kids who made the most progress weren't necessarily the ones following the most structured protocol.
-They were the ones who had a therapist who'd really gotten to know them.
-DIR/Floortime gave me a framework for why that was, and how to be intentional about it.
+As time went on, I kept noticing the same thing: the kids who made the most growth weren't the ones following the structured protocol and therapist's agendas.
+They were the ones who had a therapist who'd attuned to the child, gotten to know them, who followed their cues, and noticed their unspoken communication.
+DIR/Floortime gave me a framework for why that was, and how to be intentional in following the gleam in the eye.

-- Master's in Occupational Therapy
+• check_circle Master's in Occupational Therapy

-- DIR/Floortime Certified Practitioner
+• check_circle DIR/Floortime Certified Practitioner

-- Trauma-Informed Approach
+• check_circle Trauma-Informed Approach

 How I Came to DIR/Floortime